rzfeeser/chatsworth_eConnect/README.md

 # Ansible Collection - rzfeeser.chatsworth_eConnect
 This collection is for Ansible automation of the Chatsworth PDU eConnect.

 While leading a 5-day Ansible training event, I built this collection in response to a student's request to automate the Chatsworth PDU eConnect suite.
-They have a fairly well developed API, so writing the automation around it hasn't been to difficult.
-However, any and all feedback is appreciated.
+Any and all feedback is appreciated.

 For Ansible training for yourself, or your enterprise, contact sales@alta3.com.